errbotio/errbot/README.rst

 Adding support for a chat system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the built-ins, just use one of those options `slack, hipchap, telegram, IRC, XMPP` with pip, you can still do it
+For the built-ins, just use one of those options `slack, hipchat, telegram, IRC, XMPP` with pip, you can still do it
 after the initial installation to add the missing support for example ::

    $ pip install "errbot[slack]"